 Elections in Belgium can seem pretty complicated, especially for expats who might struggle with the language barrier.
 In this post, we’ll give you a taste of how the Belgian political system works, and show you how/if you can vote.

-Every 5 years there are regional (Flemish), national and European elections – the next set of these take place in May 2019.
+Every 5 years there are regional (Flemish), national and European elections – the next set of these take place on 26th May 2019 (and the one after in May 2024).

 The good news is that non-Belgians can only vote at the maximum of 2 of these elections, so your choices are limited.